-Figure 5: Complex plot of the Feynman diagram given in Equation (4.8) Here, we defined $f(x) = (\pi + \arctan(\sqrt{(1-x)/x}))^2$ .
-We observe a discontinuity at $x \ge 0$ , incompatible with the locality constraint.
+Figure 5.
+Complex plot of the Feynman diagram given in equation (4.8) Here, we defined $f(x) = (\pi + \arctan(\sqrt{(1-x)/x}))^2$.
+We observe a discontinuity at $x \ge 0$, incompatible with the locality constraint.

 The correlator is now completely fixed.
-Notice that this result was obtained without considering the second line of Table 1, where the Feynman diagrams consist of bulk vertices and are significantly harder than the first line.
+Notice that this result was obtained without considering the second line of table 1, where the Feynman diagrams consist of bulk vertices and are significantly harder than the first line.
 We calculated however these diagrams as a check of our results, and we found perfect agreement.
-This computation is reported in Appendix B.
+This computation is reported in appendix B.

-It is interesting to analyze the analytic structure of our results.
-It was shown in [38, 39] that, in order to satisfy locality constraints, bulk-defect-defect correlators should have a vanishing discontinuity at $x \geq 1$ .
-Moreover, they are expected to have a branch cut at $z \leq 0$ .
-The R-symmetry channels $F_1$ and $F_2$ are plotted in Figure 4, where they are seen to satisfy these properties.
-Notice also that the individual diagrams of (4.8)-(4.9) do not satisfy the locality constraints, as can be seen in Figure 5.
+It is instructive to look at the analytic structure of our results.
+In order to satisfy locality constraints, bulk-defect-defect correlators should have a vanishing discontinuity at $x \geq 1$.
+Moreover, they are expected to have a branch cut at $z \leq 0$.
+The R-symmetry channels F_1 and F_2 are plotted in figure 4, where they are seen to satisfy these properties.
+Notice also that the individual diagrams of (4.8)-(4.9) do not satisfy the locality constraints, as can be seen in figure 5.